huuquyet/translator-tamagui/README.md

 Error: Command "yarn set version berry && yarn install" exited with 1
 ```

-Run `yarn vercel:install` locally and then commit and push the changes to GitHub.
+Run `yarn install` locally and then commit and push the changes to GitHub.